KEVIN-VN642/Build-a-database-for-a-restaurant-using-MySQL/Readme.md

 - Design a proper data model to show entities and their relationship (ERD) in MySQL Workbench
 - Perform forward engineer to transform data model into data schema
 - Perform data engineering task from excel file then insert clean data into MyQL tables
-- Analyzing data using SQL queries
+- Analyzing data using MySQL queries
 - Implement stored procedure to support the booking system
 - Use Tableau to analyze and visualize sales & profit and create a dashboard